Fred-Guo0422/mva-framework/README.md

 # README #

-There is robust documentation on VI block diagrams, so please browse and read the source to understand how (and why) it works.
+There is robust documentation on VI block diagrams, so please browse and read the source if you want to understand how and why it works.

-The examples at mva-framework-examples are a great place to start.
+To learn how to use it, install the framework and start with the examples at **mva-framework-examples** (a git repo next to this one).

-### This repo holds an open-source extension to the LabVIEW Actor Framework and includes the following features:###
+### This repo holds an open-source extension to the LabVIEW Actor Framework and includes the following features: ###

 * Separation of Concerns design pattern (Model-View-ViewModel, in the author's opinion --  See https://blogs.msdn.microsoft.com/dphill/2009/01/31/the-viewmodel-pattern/)
 * Mediated data bus with *implicit* type safety (Subscribers request data by type)